DaddyRaegen/FFBE-JP-Patcher/README.md

 - **Automated Patching**: Easily apply patches to FFBE with a simple user interface.
 - **Update Checking**: Automatically checks for the latest software updates to ensure you have the most current version.
-- **Custom Patches**: Support for custom patch functionalities tailored for different versions of the game.

 ## Getting Started